p-kris10/p-kris10.github.io/_pages/about.md

 🔬 I have a strong passion for learning and continuously absorbing new advancements in AI, Machine Learning, and Software Engineering.

-📚 I love learning new things currently spending my weekends reading the thriller that is ['Programming Massively Parallel Processors'](https://www.amazon.com/Programming-Massively-Parallel-Processors-Hands/dp/0124159923) and going down the CUDA programming rabbit hole thanks to [Umair Jamil](https://x.com/hkproj): check out my progress [here](https://github.com/p-kris10/100DaysofGPU) as I take on the task to write complex CUDA kernels for 100 days to get the maximum juice out of GPUs
+📚 I love learning new things currently spending my weekends reading the thriller that is ['Programming Massively Parallel Processors'](https://www.amazon.com/Programming-Massively-Parallel-Processors-Hands/dp/0124159923) and going down the CUDA programming rabbit hole thanks to [Umar Jamil](https://x.com/hkproj): check out my progress [here](https://github.com/p-kris10/100DaysofGPU) as I take on the task to write complex CUDA kernels for 100 days to get the maximum juice out of GPUs

 🏃 I am also interested in Running.
 My Full Marathon Personal Best is 3:49.
 Check me out on [strava](https://strava.app.link/v1seLviw3Qb)